 How can I cancel an inspection I ordered, if necessary?

-Cancellation requests must be made at least 1 full business day prior to the scheduled inspection appointment by email or phone.
-Please provide name, RRC Order ID, make and model information.
-Refunds will be honored minus an administrative fee of $30.
+Cancellation/reschedule requests must be made at least 1 business day prior to the scheduled inspection appointment.
+The request MUST be received by email or phone during normal business hours (8am-5pm Arizona time M-F).
+Please provide name, RRC Order ID, and vehicle make/model information.
+You will receive an e-mail confirming the order has been cancelled or noted a reschedule is needed.
+Refunds will be honored minus an administrative fee of $50 within 30 days of our written notice of cancellation.
 If, after initially approving the inspection date, the vehicle owner refuses permission for an inspection on the day of the inspection, and our inspector has travelled to the site, the customer ordering the inspection will be responsible for the full price of the inspection.
 If the vehicle owner refuses to allow a test drive but all other aspects of the test are completed, no refund is granted.

 Can I buy a Pre-Purchase Inspection for a vehicle sold by a dealer?